Two New Cases of COVID-19 Announced in Two Alaska Communities - Alaska Native News

-ANCHORAGE — The Alaska Department of Health and Social Services (DHSS) Monday announced two new cases of COVID-19 in two Alaska communities – Palmer (1) and Chugiak (1).
-This brings the total case count in Alaska to 321.
+April 26, 2020 ANCHORAGE — The Alaska Department of Health and Social Services (DHSS) today announced two new cases of COVID-19 in two communities: North Pole (1) and Sitka (1).
+This brings the total case count to 341.

-These new cases were reported from 12:00 a.m. until 11:59 p.m. on April 19 and reflect data posted at noon Monday on coronavirus-response-alaska-
+This reflects data from 12:00 a.m. until 11:59 p.m. on April 25 that posted at noon today on the DHSS Coronavirus Response AK COVID-19 Cases and Testing Dashboard.

-Of the new cases, one is male and one is female.
-One is aged 30-39; and one is aged 60-69.
-There have been a total of 36 hospitalizations and nine deaths with no new hospitalizations or deaths reported Sunday.
-Recovered cases now total 161, including eight new recovered cases recorded Sunday.
+Of the new cases, both are male.
+One is aged 40-49 and one is aged 60-69.
+There have been a total of 36 hospitalizations and nine deaths with no new hospitalizations or deaths reported yesterday.
+Recovered cases total 217.

+This is Sitka’s first COVID-19 case and the person is a resident at a long-term care facility.
+The Sitka Emergency Operations Center reported yesterday that the patient was immediately isolated and transferred to a hospital.
+The facility is working with the DHSS Section of Epidemiology to assess the risk to other residents and staff, as well as implementing additional infection control measures.

+The Alaska Department of Corrections (DOC) announced today the confirmation of the first positive case of an inmate at a DOC facility.
+The case is at Goose Creek Correctional Center in the Matanuska-Susitna Borough.
+That case will be included in tomorrow’s case count for April 26.
+DOC is acting quickly to investigate the case and is working closely with the Division of Public Health which is assisting with the contact tracing and investigation.

 Stay informed